 - How Can I Evaluate My Potential to Become a Successful Franchisee?

-- How Can I Prepare Prior to visiting at a Franchise Exposition?
+- How Can I Prepare Before visiting a Franchise Exposition?

 - Are There Additional Sources of Information?

 - Is a franchise a good way to start your own business?

 - Am I ready to start my own business?
 What are the most important sections in the franchise agreement?

 What is franchising?

 A franchise is a legal and commercial relationship between the owner of a trademark, service mark, trade name or advertising symbol and an individual or group seeking the right to use that identification in a business.

 The franchise agreement governs the method for conducting business between the two parties.
 Although forms of franchising have been in use for several decades, enormous growth has occurred more recently.
 Industries that rely on franchised businesses to distribute their products and services touch every aspect of life, from automobile sales to education, real estate to fast food, clothing to travel and almost everything that we can think of.